willyishmael/cellmate/BUILD_INSTRUCTIONS.md

 ```

 **Note:** Omit `--icon` line if you don't have an icon file yet.
 Icon file should be `.ico` format (256x256 or 512x512 recommended).

+If the window/taskbar still shows a default icon, ensure the app sets the runtime icon (done in `main.py`) and that `data/icon.ico` is included via `--add-data`.
+Windows may cache file icons; if the `.exe` icon doesn't update, rebuild to a new name or clear the icon cache.

 ### Output
 - **One directory**: `dist\Cellmate\Cellmate.exe`